morepath/morepath/doc/quickstart.rst

               'fullname': model.fullname,
               'email': model.email}

-This automatically serializes the dictionary we return to JSON, and sets the content-type header to ``application/json``.
+This automatically serializes what is returned from the function JSON, and sets the content-type header to ``application/json``.

 If we want to return HTML, we can use ``@app.html``::